ArthurTamigneaux/Group_1_Dynamic_Model/README.md

 ### Scenario 1

-In the first scenario, we have changed mainly 2 parameters: (1) the initial condition for the number of predators, thus lynx and (2) the parameter b2 which represents the effect of the competition among the lynx for hares.
+We've changed mainly 2 parameters: (1) the initial condition for the number of lynx and (2) the parameter b2.
 When setting the parameters respectively on 8.3 and 1.1 while conserving the other parameters at the same values, we obtain a graph with each curve having a consistent and regular periodicity of approximately 70 months.

 ### Scenario 2